 Assessing Your Current Financial Situation

 The first step in financial planning is to assess your current financial situation.
 This includes tracking your income and expenses, evaluating your debt, and calculating your net worth.
 This will help you identify areas for improvement and set a baseline for your financial plan.
+Hiring a personal financial coach can also be a great way for beginners to get started with financial planning

 Setting Financial Goals